 2. Foods With High Carbohydrate and Low Fibre Content

 Simple, refined carbohydrates present in processed food are harmful to the body, as they are high in carbs, but low in fibre.
-Avoid processed foods like instant noodles, white rice, Indian snacks like biscuits and murukku, halwa, cutlets, and indian bread like naan, parota, kulcha etc. that are made of refined white flour or maida.
-Go for complex carbs instead, like brown rice and oatmeal.
+Avoid processed foods like instant noodles, white rice, Indian snacks like biscuits and murukku, halwa, cutlets, and Indian bread like naan etc. that are made of refined white flour or maida.
+Go for complex carbs instead, like whole wheat chapati.

 Avoid over- indulgence in sweets.
 As in this emotional phase you may tend to over-eat due to emotional aspects.
 Sugar-laden sweets will not provide you any nutrients.
 Instead, opt for dates or anjeer based sweets.